An overview of medical benefits and assistance in Maryland

 Medical assistance in Maryland is provided through a large variety of state and federal programs.
 This overview provides basic information about four categories of help that are available, as well as links to more detailed information about specific programs.
 The four categories are Medicaid, Medicare, the Maryland Health Connection, and a set of state programs designed to help with prescription drugs.

 Medicaid is a joint federal-state program that provides free health care for low-income individuals.
 In Maryland, Medicaid is also called Medical Assistance.
 There are many categories of Medicaid – it can provide health insurance to pay for medical care such as doctors, hospitals, and prescriptions, mental health treatment, substance abuse treatment, and more.
 Special Medicaid programs also pay for care in nursing homes or for long term services and supports in your home or in assisted living.
-Click here for more information if you have low income, and you need help with health insurance, paying for nursing home care, or long term services and supports.
+Medicaid is also a very important program for people with disabilities.
+Below are links to helpful resources.

 - Maryland Children’s Health Program (MCHP)